 Child care post-pandemic

-Nine children showed up the first week of June at Annette Gladstone’s daycare center in Eagle Rock, a neighborhood in Los Angeles.
+Nine children showed up the first week of June 2020 at Annette Gladstone’s daycare center in Eagle Rock, a neighborhood in Los Angeles.
 That might have been fine a dozen years ago, when she operated the business out of her home.
-But just last September, Gladstone and her business partner Steve Heller realized a long-held dream and opened a facility that could serve 177 children, ages 12 months to six years old.By early March, they were on track to crest 50% capacity.
+But in 2019, Gladstone and her business partner Steve Heller realized a long-held dream and opened a facility that could serve 177 children, ages 12 months to six years old.Before the pandemic, they were on track to crest 50% capacity.
 Business was booming.
 “One tour I had three families and they all signed up right away,” she said.
 “The need was huge.
 Then COVID hit.”

 At first, she tried to pivot to Zoom.
 But that felt wrong.
 “Especially with us being a no screen, no TV, no computer, no movie school, how do we justify asking [parents] to put a child in front of a TV or a computer all day?” she said.